ibm-cloud-docs/watsonxdata/working_with_milvus.md

 Indexes that are not listed in this list might work, but are not validated by IBM.
 {: note}

-When the number of rows in a segment is less than 1024 and there is only 1 segment in the collection, Milvus will not create any indexes for that segment.
+When the number of rows in a segment is less than 1024, Milvus will not create any indexes for that segment.
 Instead, it will default to using `brute-force` search for query operations.
 Once the row count in the segment exceeds this threshold, Milvus will automatically begin building the indexes.
 {: note}

 - HNSW